aussie-battler/Alias-Anomaly-Creatures/README.md

 Original scripts can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=1123074587

-Shout out to @kuplion who gave me the idea to add random objects into Occupation Loot crates.<br />
+Shout out to @kuplion who gave me the idea to add random objects & smoke into these missions.<br />
 ![Farty](https://media.discordapp.net/attachments/281649762934194187/448403282315182085/20180519222528_1.jpg)
 **About this script:**